cfgblr2023/Team-9/README.md

 # Team-9
-## The interactive reporter is in branch garv/interactive

 # Image Classification with Xception Model

 This project demonstrates how to perform image classification using the Xception model.
 The Xception model is a deep convolutional neural network (CNN) architecture that has been pre-trained on the ImageNet dataset.